 I use this term when I sense a lot of information from a system yet it’s not even close to sounding bright and airy.

 A sense that something you can’t quite identify is missing.
 In my mastering studio, every time I’ve done something to remove or simplify a component that cleaned up the sound, it always sounds better to me, so sterile is different from clean.
-It might be some kind of non-linearities that I have a hard time identifying by ear but simply produce a bland, uninvolving sound.
+It might be some kind of non-linearity that I have a hard time identifying by ear but simply produce a bland, un-involving sound.
 One of my favorite terms from back in the day was harmonically threadbare.
 Antiseptic can be used in place of sterile.

 I consider clean to be a good term.
 Probably the number one pro audio term for something that sounds good.
 Freedom from any edginess coupled with low noise, low distortion, and very good dynamic contrast could be called clean.
 One person’s clean is another person’s sterile.
 Closely related to dry.

-…is not exactly sterile but somehow lacking in some hard to quantify fun factor.
+Is not exactly sterile but somehow lacking in some hard to quantify fun factor.
 Dynamically related?
 Overly damped?

 Colorful, Coloration, Color